Tag: pain

 Matthew 14:1–23

-‘ cousin and herald was dead.
+Jesus’ cousin and herald was dead.
 He was murdered.
 Why was he murdered?
 He called the powerful to account.

 Herod’s marriage to Herodias had some issues.
 Herod had visited Herodias while she was still married to Herod’s brother, Philip.
 They decided they like each other, so they decided to be married.

-However, Herodias didn’t want to the house with Herod’s current wife who wisely read the writing on the wall and fled to her ‘s house.
+However, Herodias didn’t want to share the house with Herod’s current wife who wisely read the writing on the wall and fled to her father’s house.
 As a historical aside, this created bad feelings and ultimately led to the military defeat of Herod, eventual downfall and exile.

 So, Herod wasn’t really divorced or a widower.
 His brother was still alive.
 Yet Herod married his brother’s wife.
 The only time in Jewish law that was appropriate was when the brother had died with no .

 John the Baptist condemned it.
 Herod, probably more to please Herodias than anything, put John in jail.
-Herodias wasn’t satisfied, and we read the of the story.
+Herodias wasn’t satisfied, and we read the rest of the story.

 Jesus’ first response wasn’t to Herod to account.
 Jesus made no public declaration at all.
 How different than our current age.

 Jesus’ first response was to withdraw.
 Just like the rest of us at times, Jesus was not going to just move on.
-It is easy to infer that Jesus needed time to grieve and spend time with God the Father, even though the do not give a full explanation.
+It is easy to infer that Jesus needed time to grieve and spend time with God the Father, even though the Scriptures do not a full explanation.

 Not that it’s bad to step away and grieve.
-It’s healthy, and there is a Jewish practice that goes with that (something that the church needs to approach).
+It’s healthy, and there is a Jewish practice that goes with that (something that the needs to approach).

 Even more so for Jesus, John was his herald, his baptizer, his cousin, and probably the one person that Jesus felt a spiritual kinship due to their tied-together callings.